 Once you know what you're going to use it for, you need to decide which OS (operating system) will be the best fit. iOS (iPad) and Android have dominated the tablet market recently, however Windows are now also offering some great tablets.

-iPads run on iOS.
+Apple iPads run on iOS.
 The iPad is the current market leader as the quality and variety of impressive apps and accessories is hard to beat.
-If you are familiar with other Apple devices, such as iPhone and Mac, then the iPad could be a good option for you. iOS doesn't support multi-users and there is a possibility you may need to re-purchase apps as some apps work on both, iPhone and iPad devices, however some don't.
+If you are familiar with other Apple devices, such as iPhone and Mac, then the iPad could be a good option for you. iOS doesn't support multi-users so there is a possibility you may need to re-purchase apps if you want to use them across all of your devices.
+Certain apps may work on both, iPhone and iPad devices, while others don't.